SkygearIO/skygear-doc/content/plugin/guide-lambda.md

 In this function, a `hello:world` lambda function is created, ready to be called by your app.
 Py-skygear calls your function with argument converted from the request payload.
 The returned dict is returned to the app.

-For example, the app can sends this request payload to Ourd:
+For example, the app can sends this request payload to Skygear:

 ```
 {